 - Heat the oil or butter on medium temperature in medium sized saucepan.

 - Add the minced onions and garlic (and achiote if making arroz amarillo or yellow rice), cook until the onions are translucent or soft, about 2 minutes.

-- Let the water reduce until it barely covers the rice, cover with a lid, reduce the temperature to low, and cook for about 20-25 min.
+- Let the water boil and reduce until it barely covers the rice.
+Cover with a tight lid, reduce the temperature to simmer and cook for about 20-25 minutes.